SoulKa/template-replace-stream/README.template.md

 ![Duration vs File Size when replacing a single Variable](benchmarks/plots/size-vs-duration-with-one-replacement.png)

+Replacing a single variable in a 100MiB file takes only 6ms using a `TemplateReplaceStream`.
+Reading the whole file from the disk alone takes already more than 1ms.
+The `stream-replace-string` packages was omitted im this graph, as it took over 16s to process the 100MiB file.

 We will provide more benchmarks with the next release, especially with replacing a lot of variables.